margaretmf/margaretmf.github.io/poetry.md

 Forever in the night, the stars do shine.
 Our hearts burn.
 Everyone in the country, everyone on the Earth has a light like the star that burns, and shines.
-God holds us all amazingly in tact, in one grand brotherhood, sisterhood.
+God holds us all amazingly in tact, in one grand brotherhood, and sisterhood.

 ## The Union ##
 North, South, East, West
 We all stand in this union,
-where everything is interconnected, rising above the conflict, the chaos, finding our common bond, and the bridge to the other side
+where everything is interconnected, rising above the conflict, the chaos, the discordant beliefs, and the enslavement of man finding our common bond, and the bridge to the other side, and the joy to love a neighbor another day

 ## The Rose Within ##
 There is a rose within everyone's heart.